klucar/adevcloud/README.md

 adevcloud
 =========
 A fast way to get Accumulo up and running on your local machine.
+Well, it's not really that fast but hopefully it's a bit less painful than it can be.

 It uses git submodules to track the necessary repos/branches from github:
 * accumulo (1.4.1)
 * hadoop-common (release-0.20.203.0)
 * zookeeper (release-3.3.6)

+It then downloads all the source from github, compiles it, and fills in some config files for you.

 # How-To
 ##Prerequisites